mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-19"></a>
 [Back to top](#top)
 ## NY-19 -- Rep. John Faso (R)
+### Committees
+John Faso is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016